MrR0807/Notes/understanding-parquet-file.md

 #### Looking for name

 Let's explore another issue.
 Searching by indexes is fast.
-However, if I'd like to search index by name and we had several files, I would have to traverse each fully.
+However, if I'd like to search entry by name and we had several million files, I would have to traverse each file fully.
+One of the solutions is to add another index like we did with `index` column.
+But having several million files would mean that each index map would have to be loaded into memory and searched.

 ##### Bloom Filter